 And I would also like to add a link to their website in the “Resources” section of my book.
 There are a lot of men who could benefit from their experience and knowledge.

-Also, in their book, they recommend rope jumping as a “warm-up.”
+Also, in their eBook, they recommend rope jumping as a “warm-up.”
 That’s excellent advice.
 That’s what I do, as well as “heavy bag” work.
 In addition, they also recommend just doing a few exercises.
 I couldn’t agree more.
 Keep it simple.
-There are additional comments that I could make, but to be brief…their FREE book is worth more than many books that I have paid a lot of money for.”
+There are additional comments that I could make, but to be brief…their eBook is worth more than many books that I have paid a lot of money for.”

 So without further delay let us jump into the interview:

 Mike: I’m 72 years old.
 I was born and raised in a small town (Benton) in Southern Illinois (USA).
 A year after graduating from high school (June 1963), I joined the US Navy.
 After boot camp (what fun!) and Medical Corpsman School, I was stationed in Puerto Rico for about two years and then I was transferred to the USS Randolph (a middle-class carrier) for about one and a half years.
 While aboard the Randolph, I got to visit several countries in Northern Europe: Norway, Denmark, Sweden, England, Ireland, Scotland, Germany, France, Netherlands, and Belgium.

 After my discharge from service, I worked as a riverboat deckhand on the Mississippi and Illinois Rivers.
 Eventually, I attended Southern Illinois University.
 I got married before I graduated, but eventually earned a 4-year degree in Paralegal Studies (w/ a minor in Journalism).
 However, I never did pursue a position in my degree field.